Who doesn’t love summer vacation on Maui?!

 Lanai Pineapple Festival: The Annual Pineapple Festival on the island of Lanai (Maui’s sister island and part of Maui County) started in the 1970s as the kick-off for the Lanai Community Association’s annual fund drive.
 The Pineapple Festival is the island’s largest annual event and features delicious food, cooking competitions, entertainment, craft and volunteer booths, fireworks, and of course plenty of pineapple.

-2023 Dates: July 1, 2023 Dole Park on the island of Lanai.
+2026 Dates: TBD Dole Park on the island of Lanai.
 Details & Future Dates (as they become available).
 Ferry service is available between Lahaina and the island of Lanai.

 Molokai 2 Oahu Paddleboard World Championships: Maui County encompasses the four islands of Maui, Molokai, Lanai, and Kaho’olawe.
 The Molokai 2 Oahu Paddleboard World Championships is an annual event bringing together athletes from around the world.
 Paddleboarders cross the Ka’iwi Channel between the islands of Molokai and Oahu, a 32-mile journey across a 2,300-foot-deep channel that has challenged athletes since the first organized outrigger race in 1952.